TabuHana/Touch-Grass-GG/README.md

-# Touch-Grass
+# Touch-Grass-GG

 <a name="Description"></a>

 ## Description

-TouchGrass.gg is a revolutionary app that combines gaming with a full-body workout, making fitness an engaging and enjoyable experience.
-Designed for individuals of all fitness levels, TouchGrass.gg helps turn exercise into fun! 😄
+TouchGrassGG is a revolutionary app that combines gaming with a full-body workout, making fitness an engaging and enjoyable experience.
+Designed for individuals of all fitness levels, TouchGrassGG helps turn exercise into fun! 😄

 | **Tabel of Contents**                           |
 | ----------------------------------------------- |